parvezamu/MHUnet/README.md

 6. We have used MICCAI BraTS and ISLES datasets for experimentation.
 Our proposed model outperformed all other state-of-the-art methods, including cascaded and ensembled approaches.

 Development Environment:
-Both my desktop and laptop had contributed a lot to the project.

-Server:

-V100 GPU of 32 GB

-ubuntu16.04 + virtualenv + python==3.6.2 + tensorflow-gpu==1.15.0 + keras==2.2.4

-Packages:
-Here are some packages you may need to install.

-1. For n4itk bias correction (https://ieeexplore.ieee.org/document/5445030) preprocessing, you may need to install ants.

-a.)
-Just follow the installation guide on their homepage here ( Development Environment:
-Both my desktop and laptop had contributed a lot to the project.

 Server:

 V100 GPU of 32 GB